akka/alpakka/docs/src/main/paradox/kinesis.md

 ### Create the Kinesis client

-Sources and Flows provided by this connector need a `AmazonKinesisAsync` instance to consume messages from a shard.
+Sources and Flows provided by this connector need a `KinesisAsyncClient` instance to consume messages from a shard.

 @@@ note
-The `AmazonKinesisAsync` instance you supply is thread-safe and can be shared amongst multiple `GraphStages`.
+The `KinesisAsyncClient` instance you supply is thread-safe and can be shared amongst multiple `GraphStages`.
 As a result, individual `GraphStages` will not automatically shutdown the supplied client when they complete.
 It is recommended to shut the client instance down on Actor system termination.
 @@@